Generating requirements.txt in PyCharm and Solving the "Externally Managed Environment" Error

 Activate the virtual environment using:

-1 |
+1 | |

 Your terminal prompt should now indicate that the virtual environment

-is active, typically by prefixing it with (.venv)
+is active, typically by prefixing it with (.venv).

 Step 3:

-in the Virtual Environment
+Upgrade pip in the Virtual Environment

-inside the virtual environment can resolve
+Upgrading pip inside the virtual environment can resolve

 compatibility issues.

-1 |
+1 | |

 Step 4: